jadynpark/Anxiety-NCP/NCP_Analysis_Prelim.md

 Low vs. High NCP
 **Aim 2.** To test if group performance is related to anxious/impulsive symptoms
-**Aim 3.** To test if anxiety/impulsivity is correlated with perseveration errors in implicit learning tasks
+**Aim 3.** To test if anxiety is correlated with perseveration errors in implicit learning tasks

 **Hypotheses:**
 **1.** Low NCPs perform better than high NCPs
-**2.** Greater the BAI (anxiety) & BAS (impulsivity) scores, worse the performance in tasks
+**2.** Greater the BAI (anxiety) scores, worse the performance in tasks
 **3.** Low NCPs perform better (i.e., perseverate less) than high NCPs and anxious symptoms (potentially) moderate this relationship
-**3.1.** Alternatively, greater anxiety/impulsivity may only affect high NCP but not low NCP
+**3.1.** Alternatively, greater anxiety may only affect high NCP but not low NCP

 ### This document displays preliminary results from NCP data.